rickstaa/stable-learning-control/docs/source/control/saving_and_loading.rst

 .. important::
     TensorFlow also PyTorch multiple ways to deploy trained models to hardware (see the `PyTorch serving documentation`_).
-However, at the time of writing, these methods currently do not support the agents used in the :mlc:`MLC <>` package.
+However, at the time of writing, these methods currently do not support the agents used in the MLC package.
 For more information, see `this issue <https://github.com/pytorch/pytorch/issues/29843>`_.